wolfvictorOSI/Edge-Data-Store-Docs/README.md

 ### System Tools

-Use Windows tools like PuTTY and WinSCP to faciliate working across platforms, such as to copy files and remotely access Linux command lines.
+Use Windows tools like PuTTY and WinSCP to facilitate working across platforms, such as to copy files and remotely access Linux command lines.